 - You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
-Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - \Cover emergency services without requiring you to get approval for services in advance (prior authorization). - \Cover emergency services by out-of-network providers. - \Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - \Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, Visit provider_enforcement@cms.hhs.gov for more information about your rights under federal law.
+If you believe you've been wrongly billed, you may contact OPOLE\IFM\DALDENGP@cms.hhs.gov or call 877-267-2323.

+Visit www.cms.gov/nosurprises for more information about your rights under federal law.